 Simulation Innovation and Mentoring Services

-The College of Nursing Gilbert University campus includes a simulation center where students engage in clinical procedures and patient care scenarios under the direction of faculty and simulation specialists.
-Simulation spaces include an 8-bed skills lab, six hospital rooms, nurses station with medication room, three debrief rooms, three learning labs, six physical exam rooms, and wellness rooms.
+The U of A College of Nursing Gilbert campus includes a simulation center where students engage in clinical procedures and patient care scenarios under the direction of faculty and simulation specialists.
+Simulation spaces include an eight-bed skills lab, six hospital rooms, a nurses' station with a medication room, three debrief rooms, three learning labs, six physical exam rooms, and wellness rooms.

 • Hospital furniture